Houston Theological Seminary

 Our Master of Divinity (MDiv) degree program is shorter than most to make it easier and more cost effective for students, and we have filled the degree plan with electives to allow you to choose the classes that most interest you.
 We offer the majority of our classes in the evening, in classes that meet one night a week, so you can easily wrap your studies around your work commitments.

 However, the idea and practice of discipleship drives the heart of the program.
-As many have noted before, faith is caught not just taught, and this principle drives our MDiv, and these are the aspects of our program that highlight this discipleship focus:
+As many have noted before, faith is caught not just taught, and this principle drives our MDiv and MACL, and these are the aspects of our program that highlight this discipleship focus:

 Discipleship begins with your personal relationship with God and his body, the Church.
 In the first four semesters of the program, students will share life with faculty and other students while focusing on the classical spiritual disciplines of prayer, Bible study, community, etc. These courses are designed so that students will have a holistic spirituality that will inform and ground their ministry.